pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 To add a tag to a device, follow this procedure:

-1. Select the "Devices" tab; it may be in a dropdown labeled "Hardware," if your browser window is not very large:
+1. Select the "Devices" tab; it may be in a drop-down labelled "Hardware," if your browser window is not very large:

 <a href="https://discourse.maas.io/uploads/default/original/2X/2/22b17d4827f82c103e958205011ca13934fe2f3f.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/2/22b17d4827f82c103e958205011ca13934fe2f3f.png"></a>